 And that’s what today’s post is all about.
 We’re going to look at how to create (or find) a study spot that lets you get in, do your best work, and then get back to having high density fun.

 We’ll examine the different types of study spaces, the do’s and don’t’s of study space creation, and the key principles to make sure your study space does what it should: help you study better.
+Finally, we’ll give you some examples of study spaces that put these principles into action.

 Let’s get started!

-Types of Study Spaces
+The 4 Types of Study Spaces

 Most of this post will be about how to create a semi-permanent study area in your dorm room or apartment.
 Before we get to that, however, I think it’s good to look at all the different types of study spaces you (probably) have available to you as a college student.